Home / Accueil

 Its standard design, with classically inspired details, for example:

--the horizontal wood shingles without corner boards, and the fine-scale boarding of the flared cove below the cornice;
+-The horizontal wood shingles without corner boards, and the fine-scale boarding of the

--the projecting pedimented window and door hoods;
+-The projecting pedimented window and door hoods.

--the three line iron pipe railing projecting from the gallery lantern with distinctive articulated joints and ball knobs;
+-The three line iron pipe railing projecting from the gallery lantern with distinctive

--the octagonal cast-iron lantern with a cone-topped ventilator;
+-The octagonal cast-iron lantern with a cone-topped ventilator.

--the paint scheme consisting of a white tower with red accents.
+-The paint scheme consisting of a white tower with red accents.

--the high visibility of the Tower from the harbour and from the adjacent sand dunes which makes it a familiar in the area.
+-The high visibility of the lighttower from the harbour and from the adjacent sand dunes

 Recognition